lulzsun/RePlaysTV/README.md

 # RePlaysTV
 A client modification for Plays.tv

-If you are coming here wondering where the last repo went, it was deleted because it was infringing on Plays.tv's copyright (since it was containing their source code, files, etc) and I was told to delete it.

-This repo will contain no source code/relating files that is copyrighted by Plays.tv, this is simply a patch or mod (made from scratch) for the existing client.
+This patches over the existing Plays.tv (3.0.0) software to give it a custom user interface with plenty of upload platforms.

+On 12/15/19, Plays.tv discontinued support to their website and desktop application.

-This is a non-profit, community based project to extend the life of the Plays.tv client for offline use.
+This is a non-profit, community based project to extend the life of the Plays.tv client for future use.

-On 12/15/19, Plays.tv will discontinue support to their website and desktop application.

-Currently in development, no releases.
-Currently based on Plays 2.2.0.
-Planning for a release before 12/15.

 # Roadmap
   * [ ] Patcher Executable